 A man who took Actos from 2004 until 2011 was diagnosed with bladder cancer in 2011 and received a $37 million verdict.
 His lawyers asserted that Takeda was aware of the risks yet destroyed pertinent evidence.

 If you believe that you or someone you love developed bladder cancer after taking Actos, you may be entitled compensation through an Actos lawsuit.
-The class action attorneys at Greg Coleman Law may be able to help you recover damages for any medical bills, lost wages, and pain and suffering that occurred after taking Actos.
+A Knoxville personal injury lawyer at Greg Coleman Law may be able to help you recover damages for any medical bills, lost wages, and pain and suffering that occurred after taking Actos.
 We only charge legal fees if you are awarded damages, and we will provide you with a free consultation to discuss your legal options.

 Call (865) 247-0080 to learn more about filing a class action lawsuit.